Amorelli-Matthew/MusicLibrary/README.md

 # Music Library Application

 ### Description
 The Music Database Application is a Java-based program that allows users to manage  music tracks through an intuitive interface.
-It supports adding, organizing, and selecting songs, so users can easily see to their chosen audio files. **It is not an mp3 player.** This Project Used to run within a netbeans IDE envierment.
+It supports adding, organizing, and selecting songs, so users can easily access their chosen audio files. **It is not an mp3 player.** This project was originally developed to run within the NetBeans IDE environment.

-### PreRequisite
+### Prerequisites
 [Download and install Java JDK 17+](https://www.oracle.com/java/technologies/downloads/) [Download and install Open JavaFX](https://openjfx.io/)

 ### To compile
-In the current project directory, run **Compile.bat**
+In the root project directory, run **Compile.bat**
 ### To Run
-In the current project directory, run **Run.bat**
+In the root project directory, run **Run.bat**
 ### To Clean Build Files
-In the current project directory, run **Clean.bat**
+In the root project directory, run **Clean.bat**

 ## License Notice
-Licesed as GPLV3 See `LICENSE` for details
+Licensed as GPLV3 See `LICENSE` for details

 The Oracle JDK is licensed under the [Oracle No-Fee Terms and Conditions](https://www.oracle.com/downloads/licenses/no-fee-license.html).
 See `LICENSE-OracleJDK.txt` for the full text.